Renaud11232/OctoPrint-Resource-Monitor/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. chrome, safari]
  - Python version [e.G. 2.7, 3.6, ...]

-**OctoPrint logs**
+**OctoPrint logs with `octoprint.plugins.resource_monitor` set to DEBUG**

 Upload your logs here

 **Browser console logs**

-Upload the logs of your browser here, on Chrome press F12
+Upload the logs of your browser here, on Chrome press F12 and go in the console tab